Header Ad Section

 3. Access by Index

-4. Performance Comparison
+4. Performance Comparison based on the performed operations

-5. Null Elements Handling
+5. Support for Null Elements Handling

-1. Order of Elements
+1. Order of the Elements in the Collection

 • Set: Does not guarantee the order of elements (except for specific implementations like LinkedHashSet which maintains insertion order, or TreeSet which maintains elements in sorted order).